slackware-jheengut/sun/README.rst

 Usage
 -----

+Make sure that daemon has executable permission or otherwise run '# chmod +x /etc/rc.d/rc.sun'.

-First choose ONE mirror from '/etc/slackpkg/mirrors' file.
+Then choose ONE mirror from '/etc/slackpkg/mirrors' file.

 Gtk menu icon
 -------------

-Then add sun in your windows manager session startup.
+Add sun in your windows manager session startup.

 As for xfce:
 Settings Manager --> Session and Startup --> Application Autostart --> +Add